nietras/nietras.github.io/_posts/2022-02-12-dotnet-versions.md

 * Errors are no doubt a plenty.
 * Features depicted as part of a version are probably not always representative.
 * It is not a timeline since .NET Framework and .NET Core releases overlap.
+* No room to mention all the amazing performance improvements.

 ### Sources
 * [.NET Framework version history](https://en.wikipedia.org/wiki/.NET_Framework_version_history)